 This week on The Trip, Niki Nakazawa talks with host Nathan Thornburgh about leaving behind the art world for the food world and the future of mezcal.

 Niki Nakazawa’s path took her from the northeastern US to Mexico City to Oaxaca, from art to food and now to Neta, a mezcal brand devoted to supporting small producers.
-This week on The Trip, she talks with host Nathan Thornburgh about the future of mezcal and why Mexico is a great place for hustlers.
+This week on The Trip: Drinking with Exceptional People Around the World, she talks with host Nathan Thornburgh about the future of mezcal and why Mexico is a great place for hustlers.

 Here is a condensed transcript of that conversation: